 By Helen Tarbet, US Forest Service

-In the area across Vista Point and along the road to the station, look for the beautiful orange poppies, yellow coreopsis and Ceanothus.
+In the area across Vista Point and along the road to the station, buckwheat, golden yarrow and purple sage can be found.
+Across the station, bush lupine, Mexican elderberry and yarrow are in bloom.

 That’s all for this update.
 Look for our next wildflower update in two weeks.
 Until then, happy viewing!
 If you would like to be added to the Figueroa Wildflower Update email list, please send your request to Helen Tarbet by email at firstname.lastname@example.org.